thoughtbot/ios-on-rails/book/iOS/api_client_afn.md

 ### Setting the Session Headers

-As before, we need to set the user's ID in the header if we have already created a user for this device.
-If not, we set the app secret so that we can make a POST to /users to create a user with the app secret.
+As before, we need to set custom header fields.

+	// HUMRailsAFNClient.m

+    + (instancetype)sharedClient
+    {

+    	...

+            [_sharedClient.requestSerializer setValue:HUMAFNAppSecret
+                                   forHTTPHeaderField:@"tb-app-secret"];
+            [_sharedClient.requestSerializer setValue:[[NSUUID UUID] UUIDString]
+                                   forHTTPHeaderField:@"tb-device-token"];

+        });

+        return _sharedClient;
+    }

+Both these headers are necessary for a POST to users request.
+For subsequent requests, we'll only need the token.
+We'll change them once we've made a successful POST to users.